gianlazz/Lazztech.Cloud/GianDevNotes.md

 I'm having trouble getting the jenkins container to continue reliably after restarts.

 I've run into this error on jenkins after changing the volumes in the docker-compose:
-`Named volume "lazztech-cloud-data:/face:rw" is used in service "lazztech.obsidianpresences.vision.microservice.webapi" but no declaration was found in the volumes section.
+`Named volume "lazztech-cloud-data:/face:rw" is used in service "lazztech.Cloud.vision.microservice.webapi" but no declaration was found in the volumes section.
 `

 Okay so in a docker-compose if I want to use a "named volume" / "docker" volume then I can't just put the volume in the service I also have to have a specific standalone volume section in the docker-compose.